schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Aviation

-A mining service unit operator annoys a unforeseen rapport at a equipment room.
+A mining service unit operator annoys an unforeseen rapport at an equipment room.

 ## Angelic Bending